Leaving New York

 And it's exhilarating.

-You're stepping on someone's foot.
-A stranger's elbow is in your side.
-Someone vomits and you catch a bit of the spray with your face.
-All the while, centrifugal force rips at your grip and it takes every bit you've got to keep clinging to your handhold.
+All the while, centrifugal force rips at your grip and it takes every bit of strength and concentration you've got to cling to your handhold.

 But you're holding on.